David-Maisonave/GameLauncher/README.md

 * Add option to advance menu to compress all ROM files to zip.
 * Add option to view preview/play image over box-art image.
 * Add multithreading progressbar code for when database is initialized.
 Each system scan should have two threads.
 One for ROM scans and the other for image scans.
+* Add Year to ROM database
+* Add rating to ROM database